 The Greens NSW will work towards:

-50. Establishing tenancy rights in law for boarders, lodgers and students living in university or college accommodation.
+65. Improving and strengthening tenancy rights for boarders, lodgers and students living in university or college accommodation.

-51. Preserving the existing rights of people who continue to live under protected tenancies legislation such as the Landlord and Tenant (Amendment) Act 1948.
+66. Preserving existing rights of people who continue to live under protected tenancies legislation such as the Landlord and Tenant (Amendment) Act 1948.

 The Greens NSW will encourage:

-56. The development of genuinely environmentally sustainable communities that incorporate:
+74. The development of genuinely environmentally sustainable communities and housing that incorporates:

 The Greens NSW will support:

-68. Assist groups to purchase sites or buildings for low-cost housing via Community Land Trusts.
+78. The purchase of sites or buildings for low-cost housing via Community Land Trusts.